 - Hyatt has the smallest global footprint of these hotel groups; while Hyatt’s footprint is improving, it’s still a distant fourth after Hilton, IHG, and Marriott

-- World of Hyatt is pretty weak when it comes to points earning rates, and Globalist members only receive 30% bonus points; furthermore, World of Hyatt has been quiet lately when it comes to global promotions
+- World of Hyatt is pretty weak when it comes to points earning rates, and Globalist members only receive 30% bonus points; furthermore, World of Hyatt isn’t terribly consistent when it comes to global promotions

 - World of Hyatt Globalist status is the hardest to earn with credit cards; while the World of Hyatt Credit Card (review) or World of Hyatt Business Credit Card (review) can help you earn elite nights, it’s still going to take a lot more effort than with other hotel groups